mojs/mojs.github.io/docs/tutorials/usage-with-react.md

 );
 ```

 You can see the full example and try it out here: [CodeSandbox](https://codesandbox.io/s/mojs-react-example-kbikb?file=/src/MojsExample.js).
-There is also an [example of a button](https://codesandbox.io/s/mojs-react-example-kbikb?file=/src/Button.js) with a `Burst` animation using an object pooling array.
+There is also a [button example](https://codesandbox.io/s/mojs-react-example-kbikb?file=/src/Button.js) with a `Burst` animation using an object pooling array.

-_If you have any questions, feel free to reach out to us on our [MoJS Slack](https://join.slack.com/t/mojs/shared_invite/zt-dlyxhupt-VR7eV2uwCnvu3Cx~Yc_L9Q), or contact me directly on Twitter: [Jonas Sandstedt](https://twitter.com/jonassandstedt).
 Happy animating!_